 Instinct told me that I could not do this alone.
 And so the poster was drawn up, old style.
 I posted the picture onto Facebook and Twitter, along with the line “Arise from the twilight of the American century, and recover our fundamental bond to *that* feeling, *that* midnight. *that* promise on the cold wind.”

 Fast forward a couple of months and the Black Glass Ensemble met in a rehearsal studio on the outskirts of Edinburgh, in late October.

 I have no doubt that something significant is emerging from this activity.
 I am not being met by much resistance – and am much encouraged by the reception that even mentioning the name is receiving.
-There is much work to be done through this dark and looming winter, but it is my hope that come the spring we will be of service to you.
+There is much work to be done through this dark and looming winter whilst I try to secure the resource necessary to realise the intent, but it is my hope that come the spring we will be of service to you.

 Black Glass Ensemble are:

 Clea Friend (cello)

 Julia Lungu (violin)